 And while shielding during lockdown in 2020 she not only completed the Sandringham model but also built her famous 'NHS Knittingale', her personal tribute to NHS and care workers.

 The charities that have benefited so far from Margaret’s imagination, industry and creative skills are a hospice in Great Yarmouth – the Louise Hamilton Trust – Addenbrookes Children’s Hospital and a young girl called Anna Poppy who needed funds to treat a rare cancer.

 Her current fundraising is for Norfolk’s three NHS hospital trusts, the Norfolk and Norwich, the Queen Elizabeth and the James Paget.
-All money raised will be split evenly between the trusts and will be directed into specific projects – a breast cancer unit, a maternity bereavement suite and community improvement fund.
+All money raised will continue to be split evenly between the trusts and will be directed into specific projects – a breast cancer unit, a maternity bereavement suite and community improvement fund.